razibhossain50/mawami/md/MIGRATION_COMPLETE_SUMMARY.md

 ## ✅ **IMMEDIATE ACTIONS COMPLETED**

-Your Finder matrimony platform has been successfully upgraded from development to production-ready status!
+Your Mawami matrimony platform has been successfully upgraded from development to production-ready status!

 ### 🚨 **Critical Issues Resolved**